Rimsha30laraib/Rimsha30laraib/README.md

 - 🔭 **I’m currently working on**: Developing web applications to enhance my skills and deepen my understanding in this exciting field.
 - 🌱 **I’m currently learning**: Advanced web development techniques and deepening my knowledge in AI algorithms and machine learning.
-- 💬 **Ask me about**: My experiences with web development frameworks, AI research, or anything related to computer science.
+- 💬 **Ask me about**: My experiences with web development frameworks, or anything related to computer science.
 - 📫 **How to reach me**: You can contact me via Linkedin (https://www.linkedin.com/in/rimsha-laraib-837b70250/)
 - ⚡ **Fun fact**: I love solving puzzles and am always up for a challenge!